AtlasOfLivingAustralia/ala-api-portal/slate/source/localizable/index.html.md

 Most of the ALA APIs are publicly accessible and do not required authentication.
 For the API endpoints that are protected a JWT access token is used to authenticate requests.

-Open ID connect is used to obtain an access token, once an access token is obtained it should be passed as a bearer token in the HTTP Authentication header.
+Open ID Connect is used to obtain an access token, once an access token is obtained it should be passed as a bearer token in the HTTP Authentication header.

 `Authorization: Bearer <access_token>`